dtrckd/pymake/README.md

 Once you defined some scripts, you'll be able to list them with `pmk -l script`, and to run them, by their name, with `pmk [specification_id] -x script_name`.

 Then each experiments defined in your design (or _default_expe if no specification_id is given), will go through the script method.
-Then, a bunch of facilities are living inside the method at runtime:
+Then, a bunch of facilities are living inside the method at run-time:

 * `self.expe`:  The settings of the current experiment,
 * `self._it`: The ith script running inside the script,